 All of the new gaming CPUs come with a minimum of four cores, while only the more dated and non-gaming CPUs still have two or fewer cores.
-Furthermore, when it comes to gaming, quad-core CPUs are ideal at the moment since they are the most affordable and their performance lags behind the CPUs with higher core counts only by a split hair.
+Furthermore, when it comes to gaming, quad-core CPUs are ideal at the moment since they are the most affordable and their performance lags only by a split hair behind the CPUs with higher core counts.

 It’s fairly easy to pick a gaming GPU.
 All you need to do is go online, check the benchmarks and see which level of performance you can afford.
 However, it’s not as easy with CPUs.